 A constitution is the fundamental law upon which all other laws of a country are based and must conform.
 The constitution is the written (sometimes unwritten) basic definition of the character of a country and the structure of the government in that country.

-It is a relatively rare and prestigious opportunity for a legislator to be directly involved in the drafting and adoption of a nation’s constitution.
+It is a relatively rare opportunity for a legislator to be directly involved in the drafting and adoption of a nation’s constitution.
 But there is a growing trend that elected representatives should be actively involved in the development of such a crucial document.

 The writing of a constitution often occurs under exceptional circumstances, such as the independence of a nation or after a revolution or political transition from one form of government to another.
 Amendments to a constitution are more commonplace, but any change to the fundamental law of a country must be done with great care.

 A critical aspect of constitution writing is to ensure the document reflects the interests of the vast majority of the citizens of a country.
 A constitution should be based on a consensus and the document should reflect a set of principles that all citizens in a country can agree upon.
 A constitution should be above partisan politics and should define the terms of government and interaction by which any party or political group will respect.

 There are various means by which a constitution can be drafted including direct participation by citizens, an appointed working group of experts and an elected body of representatives.
 With regard to an elected body, its role can be limited or very active, including: